-Figure 5.
+Fig. 7.
 Data flow in CFS.

-TCFS [Cattaneo et al. 2001] uses a modified NFS client (in kernel mode) and an unmodified NFS server to work with remote machines.
+TCFS [Cattaneo et al. 2001] uses a modified NFS client (in kernel mode) and an unmodified NFS server, which makes it possible (but not necessary) to work with remote machines.
 TCFS encrypts files by employing a user-specified block encryption module (e.g., AES) in CBC mode, and also includes authentication tags per file to insure data integrity.
+Only file data and file names are encrypted; directory structures and other metadata are not encrypted.
 Instead of requiring passphrases, TCFS uses the UNIX authentication system.
-TCFS implements a threshold secret sharing scheme [Shamir 1979] for reconstructing a group key if a member leaves the group.
+TCFS implements a threshold secret-sharing scheme [Shamir 1979] for reconstructing a group key if a member leaves the group.
 TCFS is available under Linux with a 2.2.17 kernel or earlier and stores its keys on disk, which may not be safe.

-Network-based file systems can employ multiple confidential encryption mechanisms, confidential key solutions in which the decryption key is not stored on disk, and confidential temporary file solutions in which temporary files can be placed in encrypted directories.
-On the other hand, network-based file systems reveal the directory structure and file metadata, and network-based file systems are subject to the security vulnerabilities of the underlying network protocols (e.g., an attack on NFS).
+NFS-based local file systems can employ multiple confidential encryption mechanisms, confidential key solutions in which the decryption key is not stored on disk, and confidential temporary file solutions in which temporary files can be placed in encrypted directories.
+On the other hand, NFS-based local file systems reveal the directory structure and file metadata (except for the file name), and these file systems are subject to the security vulnerabilities of the underlying network protocols (e.g., an attack on NFS).

-Network-based file systems enjoy certain flexibilities in the context of implementing and changing security policy settings, including the ability to operate on top of any file system and portability across different systems through the use of the network stack and various network interfaces.
+NFS-based local file systems enjoy certain flexibilities in the context of implementing and changing security policy settings, including the ability to operate on top of any file system and portability across different systems through the use of the network stack and various network interfaces.
 These characteristics may aid existing security policies by allowing the use of specific underlying file systems.
-Some limitations of network-based file systems include not allowing easy key revocation and changes in the mode of operation.
+Some limitations of NFS-based local file systems include not allowing easy key revocation and changes in the mode of operation.